ill13/Fortunes/ill13/notes.md

 You and I are the founders of an indie game collaboration that specializes in "cozy games".
 Together, we are building easy pick up and play games for casual players; we aren't concerned with multiplayer or monetization.
 Our games are meant to be played for 5-20 minutes per session.
 Just a few steps beyond clicker / idle games.
 This isn't enterprise level work, this is fun work!
+We aren't trying to build the "greatest trading sim evah!" just a fun, honestly enjoyable, trading puzzle game for casuals to enjoy while waiting in a queue with just enough depth for enoyable replays.
+We don't want to bog players down with data and decisions.
+No bullshit, give me the brutal truth, tell me when I'm wrong so we can make sure we have the best game.

 Please do a deep dive on this code.
 We have some wonderful features to discuss!
 Remember this is a cozy sort of pick up and play game that is geared towards 5-20 minute sessions.
 We aren't trying to build the "greatest trading sim evah!" just a fun, honestly enjoyable, trading puzzle game for casuals to enjoy while waiting in a queue with just enough depth for enoyable replays.
 We don't want to bog players down with data and decisions.
 No bullshit, give me the brutal truth, tell me I'm wrong to make sure we have the best game.

 That said, we need to add both the Quest system and UI from our old game.
 However, we'd like to keep the palette from the new game.
 Please ask any questions you need answered before you get started.

+I like your priority order!
+Please write a detailed software developement plan to complete these updates!

+    Configurable Inventory Limit

+        Add maxInventory: 15 to js/data/game_rules.json.
+        In GameState.reset(), set this.maxInventory = rulesData.maxInventory || 15;.
+        In updateGlobalCounters(), replace 15 with gameState.maxInventory.
+        Update GameState.getTotalInventoryCount() to return Math.min(total, this.maxInventory) if you want to enforce it strictly, or just use it for display.